CCG-CAS/CCG-CAS.github.io/protocols/gels.md

     Do not store PCR products in the refrigerator/freezer that is in the Gel Room.
 This unit is for storage of reagents and chemicals only.

 {: .note }
+The CCG blue dye contains both the blue and purple bands shown below.
+The CCG orange dye contains only the orange band.

 > <img src='https://github.com/CCG-CAS/gh-pages/blob/main/assets/loading%20dye%20migration.png?raw=true'
     alt="Loading dye bands"
     width='200'
     align='left'>
-> The CCG blue dye contains both the blue and purple bands shown below.
-The CCG orange dye contains only the orange band. <br><br>